NicMcPhee/refactor-rustlings-try-from-into/README.md

 in the pattern matching on the argument.
 So either of them could nicely form the basis of our refactoring.

+> Note that instead of building everything on top of one of the existing
+> solutions, we could quite reasonably implement a function on `Color`
+> that takes the three `i16` components as separate arguments, and then
+> call that from all three of these `TryFrom` implementations.
+Since the
+> array version provides such a clean solution, however, I'm happy to just
+> use it instead of creating a new function.

 Looking ahead a little, I'm going to define the first and third versions (tuple and slice) in terms of the second (array) version.
 The main reason for that is that we can map across arrays, but we can't map across tuples.